alelouis/fft-hue/README.md

 # fft-hue

-Minimal "react-to-music" Philips Hue script
+Python script based on Fast Fourier Transform to dynamically animate your Philips Hue lights.